Cloudbleed: Google Project Zero team

 Tavis Ormandy initially stated that he was "really impressed with Cloudflare's quick response, and how dedicated they are to cleaning up from this unfortunate issue."
 However, when Ormandy pressed Cloudflare for additional information, "They gave several excuses that didn't make sense," before sending a draft that "severely downplays the risk to customers."

 Uber

 Uber stated that the impact on its service was very limited.
 An Uber spokesperson added "only a handful of session tokens were involved and have since been changed.
 Passwords were not exposed."

 OKCupid

 OKCupid CEO Elie Seidman said: "CloudFlare alerted us last night of their bug and we've been looking into its impact on OkCupid members.
 Our initial investigation has revealed minimal, if any, exposure.
 If we determine that any of our users has been impacted we will promptly notify them and take action to protect them."

 Fitbit

 Fitbit stated that they had investigated the incident and only found that a "handful of people were affected".
 They recommended that concerned customers should change their passwords and clear session tokens by revoking and re-adding the app to their account.

+1Password

+In a blog post, Jeffery Goldberg stated that no data from 1Password would be at risk due to Cloudbleed, citing the service's use of Secure Remote Password protocol (SRP), in which the client and server prove their identity without sharing any secrets over the network.
+1Password data is additionally encrypted using keys derived from the user's master password and a secret account code, which Goldberg claims would protect the credentials even if 1Password's own servers were breached.
+1Password did not suggest users change their master password in response to a potential breach involving the bug.